 Lower power consumption leads to longer battery life.
 In addition, architectural enhancements will further extend battery life.
 Atmosic’s on-demand wakeup receiver is an example of a system-level optimization to reduce the average power consumption of Bluetooth solutions.
 Our wakeup receiver provides the lowest level of “radio consciousness” that is sufficient to perceive incoming transmissions, waking up the higher power-consuming primary radio only when requested.
 Such a technique of refining a device’s wake and sleep cycles can dramatically extend the battery life.

-Prediction #3: Forever battery life will become a reality.
+Prediction #3: Lifelong battery operation will become a reality.

-Radical reduction of power will ultimately lead to forever battery life.
+Radical reduction of power will ultimately lead to lifelong battery operation.
 We will see portable devices in which the batteries will last the duration of the product’s life.
 With this decrease in power consumption, even disposable batteries will supply enough energy to last the entire lifespan of numerous IoT devices, reducing battery waste and maintenance.

 Prediction #4: Energy harvesting will enable battery-free devices.

-Another major trend we will see in the upcoming year is the more robust implementation of energy harvesting for IoT, using RF, photovoltaic, and motion power to create “forever battery life” and “battery-free” devices.
+Another major trend we will see in the upcoming year is the more robust implementation of energy harvesting for IoT, using RF, photovoltaic, and motion power to create “lifetime battery operation” and “battery-free” devices.
 RF energy harvesting—in combination with Atmosic’s ultra-low-power radio—will be a viable solution to power low duty-cycle IoT devices without the use of batteries or power cords.